roblaing/swipl-webapp-howto/README.md

 This is related to the id type being a string despite the general database rule of thumb that integers make more efficient keys.

 Creating the id introduces us to SWI Prolog's [SHA* Secure Hash Algorithms](http://www.swi-prolog.org/pldoc/man?section=sha) library.
-The hashing function we're using, sha256, produces a (with extremely rare exceptions) unique 256 character long string which we make different from the user_id read as a cookie from the user's browser by mixing it with some secret salt and rehashing it like so:
+The hashing function we're using, sha256, produces a (with extremely rare exceptions) unique 256 character string which we make different from the user_id read as a cookie from the user's browser by mixing it with some secret salt and rehashing it like so:

 ```prolog
 :- use_module(library(sha)).